kurianvarkey/kapi-laravel-tasks/README.md

 ## Postman collection
 There is a postman collection available in the postman directory to test from postman

-### Run the database seeding first if need run from postman
+### Run the database seeding first if requesting from postman
 ```
 docker-compose exec app php artisan db:seed
 ```